-Climate change and erratic weather patterns have made understanding of plant life cycles increasingly crucial, particularly for rare and endangered species.
-Phenology, the study of seasonal appearance of life-cycle events of living organisms, provides essential insights into how plants respond to environmental changes (Moza and Bhatnagar, 2005).
-These cyclical biological events, including seed germination, vegetative development, flowering, fruiting, and seed maturation, are typically represented through phenograms, offering visual documentation of temporal patterns in plant development.
+Due to climate change and unpredictable weather patterns, understanding the life cycles of plants is becoming increasingly important, particularly for rare and endangered species.
+Phenomenology, the study of the seasonal occurrence of life-cycle events in living organisms, provides important insights into how plants respond to environmental change (Moza and Bhatnagar, 2005).
+These cyclical biological events, including seed germination, vegetative development, flowering, fruiting, and seed maturation, are typically represented by phenograms, which provide visual documentation of temporal patterns in plant development.

 Butea pellita Hook.f. ex Prain (syn.
 Meizotropis pellita), commonly known as Patwa, is a rare and endemic shrub of the Fabaceae family.
 As per, The IUCN Red List of Threatened Species (2022), B. pellita is categorized as Critically Endangered under criteria B1ab (ii, iii, v) +2ab (ii, iii, v).
 The categorization is based on its severely restricted distribution, with an extent of occurrence and area of occupancy less than 10 km², presence in a single location, and projected continuing decline in habitat quality due to fire-related threats (Chauhan, 2022).